Jethet/wiki-hh/Databases/SQLschemas.md

 * `BOOLEAN`
 * `DATE`
 *A database will reject any values that do not match the type!*
-* `SERIAL` creates a sequence that generates a sequence of integers (often used as primary key column in a table by using `id SERIAL`). `SERIAL` creates an auto-increment column for a table.

 **TO REFERENCE TABLE KEYS**